 - Shifting Hourglass – 7 mana.
 Take an extra turn.
 Costs (1) less for each Boss you’ve defeated this run.

 - Wish – 10 mana.
 Fill your board with Legendary minions.
 Fully heal your hero.

-"There's also a lot of stuff going on behind the scenes to kind of help you build the deck.
-So, for instance, if you pick the C'thun batch of loot, first of all, it's guaranteed to have C'thun in that first batch so that you're not waiting for it.
-But also, it's slightly more likely that you will see more C'thun cards going in," Kosak explains.
-It isn't guaranteed, but you won't get trapped by poor RNG either.
+“There’s also a lot of stuff going on behind the scenes to kind of help you build the deck.
+So, for instance, if you pick the C’thun bucket, first of all, it’s guaranteed to have C’thun in that first batch so that you’re not waiting for it.
+But also, it’s slightly more likely that you will see more C’thun cards going in,” Kosak explains.
+It isn’t guaranteed, but you won’t get trapped by poor RNG either.